alfremedpal/PandasBasketball/README.md

 # Future
 - Add support for the rest of tables on a player's page
 - Implement function to obtain team stats per season
-- Implement function to obtain coaching records
+- Implement function to last n days stats
 - Implement function to obtain game results by date
+- Get player stats against a team
+- Make a small GUI application for non-programmers
 - Fix known issues

 # Known Issues